dukeboard/kevoree-modeling-framework/README.md

 }
 ```

-Model listener can be placed on any elements.
+Model listeners can be registered on any model element.
 They can be registered as ModelElement listener or ModelTreeListener.
-The first one will receive only events from the unique model element where the listener is the target.
-The second one will recursivelly reeive events from all modifications (reference or attribute modified) on all sub elements (according to the containment hierarchy).
+The first one only receives events from the model element it registers on.
+The second receives any modification(reference or attribute modified) that occures on any sub-element in the containment hierarchy.

-On right, please find the extract of the KMFContainer API.
-Model listeners can be added or dropped through this. *removeModelTreeListener* method recursivelly delete it on child elements.
+On the right, please find the extract of the KMFContainer API.
+Model listeners can be registered or unregistered using these methods on any model element. *removeModelTreeListener* method recursively unregisters a listener on child elements.

 ```
 trait KMFContainer {